extoplasm/gta-internet/README.md

 icons from https://fontawesome.com/, will not be exact match, but try your best, custom made icons may be added though.

 this has been done before btw: https://github.com/nicxes/gtavweb, although not to full extent and using php

+will work on uploading captures of websites from in game